 I’ve written a few blogs about people and places in North Walls and Brims.
 You’ll find them all here.
 A closer look at who lived in North Walls and Brims in the 1861 census

 It all started with a project I did as part of my postgraduate genealogy course at the University of Strathclyde, Glasgow.

-Knowing our ancestors’ dates is one thing, finding out about their lives and the communities in which they lived puts flesh on those bones.
+Knowing our ancestors’ dates is one thing, finding out about their lives and the communities in which they lived puts flesh on those bones and puts them in their context.
 At the start I wanted to know how typical my ancestors were of the people in their area.
-My late father came from Crockness in North Walls and he had a deep love for and knowledge of the place so it’s also a tribute to him.
+My late father came from Crockness, North Walls and he had a deep love for and knowledge of the place so it’s also a tribute to him.
 It’s an ongoing project, like most of genealogy, so do bookmark this page.
 If you are interested in South Walls particularly, some of the information here will be relevant or I can do research for you.